 Fines for Constructing a Well or Developed Spring Prior to Authorization from the OE.
 If a well(s) or developed spring(s) is found by the Office of the Engineer to have been drilled and/or developed after June 1, 2022, without prior authorization by the Office of the Engineer, a one-time fine equal to the pertinent application fee may be imposed by the Engineer, or any Staff who is so directed by the Engineer, in addition to any filing fee(s) that may be due.
 The Engineer, or any Staff who is so directed by the Engineer, may also notify the Montana Water Well Drillers Association regarding the violation and the need for prior approval before drilling can occur.

 Fines for Exceeding Maximum Volumes Allowed for Measured Uses.
 If a water user exceeds the maximum volume allowed for a use of water for which they are required to measure and report to the OE, the Engineer, or any Staff who is so directed by the Engineer, may impose a fine up to an amount equal to the pertinent application fee associated with the use for each period of overage that occurs.
 For annual volume measurement requirements, the overage would be once per year.
-If annual volume measurement requirements are modified to be more frequently required by WP&P 31- 303.10.c.ii, that new required water measurement frequency would set the schedule for recurring fines.use, the water user may be subject to fines.
+If annual volume measurement requirements are modified to be more frequently required by WP&P 31- 303.10.c.ii, that new required water measurement frequency would set the schedule for recurring fines.

+Fines for Failing to Curtail Illegal Use(s).
+If a water user is found to be using water illegally after being notified by the Water Engineer, or any Staff who is so directed by the Engineer, to curtail the illegal use, the water user may be subject to fines.

 WP&P 31-114.
 Appointment of Water Commissioners.

 WP&P 31-115.
 Powers and Duties of Water Commissioners.